rigazilla/cpp-client-examples/query/proto/README.md

 the C++ model is generated in the current directory.

-This is the basic step, feel free to integrate this in you build process.
+This is the basic step, feel free to integrate it in you build process.